Kin The Know

 Unfortunately, you may have no real clue whether or not the Lactational Amenorrhea Method works as you can fall pregnant before your first postpartum period.

-If your period has returned, even if you are just spotting, and if your baby is older than six months, you will be unable to rely on LAM and need to consider other forms of birth control.
+If your period has returned, even if you are just spotting, and if your baby is older than 6 months, you will be unable to rely on LAM and need to consider other forms of birth control.

 If you are breastfeeding after welcoming your baby, you may experience some discomfort and challenges that are totally normal for new mums.